Iammuratc/satellitepy/README.md

 One of the advantages of Satellitepy is to train a DL model, i.e., MTL-BBAVector, by using multi-task learning, e.g, classification, detection and segmentation.
 There are 16 tasks in our pipeline.
 Satellitepy allows each task to be handled individually and/or jointly.

-We keep the code and the documentation up-to-date, so you can use, deploy and develop satellitepy anytime.
+We keep the code and the documentation up-to-date, and resolve the issues as fast as possible, so you can use, deploy and develop satellitepy anytime.
 Feel free to create an issue for your problems/bugs during the usage of satellitepy.

 # Datasets
-We have trained/evaluated our results in the following datasets: DOTA (w. iSaid), Fair1M, XView, Rarepl.
+We have trained/evaluated our models with the following datasets: DOTA (w. iSaid), Fair1M, XView, Rarepl.
 (Real+Synthetic), VEDAI, VHR-10, ShipRSImageNet, UCAS-AOD, DIOR and Potsdam.

 ## Tasks
-We merge and harmonize the tasks in each dataset.
+We merge and harmonize various tasks in each dataset.
 The table shows the task avalability for each dataset.

  Dataset            | HBB | OBB | CGC | Role | FGC | FtGC | Mask | Diff. | Attr. | Res. (m)
  | ---------------- | --- | --- | --- | ---- | --- | ---- | ---- | ----- | ----- | ------- |